Table of Contents

 Most people register at the Festival.
 Next to the jumping ring is the registration area.
 Opening at 10, the line may be long so have patience.
 When it is your turn fill out a form for each entry and pay the volunteer.
 Carry the form a few steps to where you will be given a Flight number when you register.

 Twenty jockeys (you, the person registered and handling the frog, are the jockey) make up the Flights.
 Listen for your Flight to be called.
 Then enter the Bullpen where each Flight is formed up as instructed by an official.
 It is important to stay in line so the officials know who is actually jumping.
-You will be instructed when to leave the Bullpen and, if you are renting a frog, when and where to pick up and return it.
+You will be instructed when to enter the ring from the Bullpen and, if you are renting a frog, when and where to pick up and return it.
 Registration cost is $3 and use of one of our frogs is $5, total of $8 ($9 for online pre-registration per jump).
 Two frogs maximum per person.
 You are encouraged to catch your own, with suggestions here on how to do that!

 Each frog is jumped one at a time.
 When it is your turn, bring your frog to the center of the ring, which is a brightly colored parachute.
 Place the frog in the green circle.
 The frog must take three jumps.
 Only the first three count.